New Kronecker-Weyl type equidistribution results and diophantine approximation: Introduction

 Clearly the sequence $s_0,s_1,s_2,s_3,\ldots$ keeps alternating between the two circles.
 The problem is to describe the distribution of this half-infinite orbit on the union of the two circles, and find cases that exhibit equidistribution.

-There are at least two different ways of visualizing the Veech discrete two-circle system as a \textit{continuous} flat dynamical system.
+There are at least two different ways of visualizing the Veech discrete $2$-circle system as a \textit{continuous} flat dynamical system.
 This is motivated by the observation that the problem of torus lines with irrational slopes in the unit square as well as the problem of point billiards with initial irrational slopes on a square table are basically equivalent continuous representations of the problem concerning discrete irrational rotation sequences.
 More precisely, the $1$-dimensional irrational rotation sequence arises from these two continuous $2$-dimensional flat dynamical systems with irrational slopes via \textit{discretization}, the general method of converting the problem of describing the distribution of a continuous orbit to the discrete problem of studying where the orbit hits the boundary.

-We first discuss a simple continuous system which gives arguably the best way to visualize the Veech discrete two-circle system.
-In this simple continuous model, we replace the two-circle underlying set by a flat surface constructed from two unit squares glued together in a special way, and replace the discrete orbit by a geodesic, or generalized torus line.
+We first discuss a simple continuous system which gives arguably the best way to visualize the Veech discrete $2$-circle system.
+In this simple continuous model, we replace the $2$-circle underlying set by a flat surface, and replace the discrete orbit by a geodesic, or generalized torus line.
 This flat surface, which we call the \textit{$2$-square-$b$ surface}, is constructed from joining two unit squares side by side and adding an extra vertical barrier, a wall of length $1-b$ between them, as shown in Figure~1.3.
 The vertical complement of the barrier, indicated by the line in light gray, is a \textit{$b$-size gate}, or \textit{$b$-gate}, in the middle which makes it possible to travel from one square to the other.
 To make this a surface, we identify pairs of boundary edges with the same label via perpendicular translation.
 Note that the two sides of the vertical barrier in the middle are \textit{different} edges.
 Note also that the $2$-square-$b$ surface actually has two $b$-gates.
 Apart from the obvious one in the middle, there is a second $b$-gate on the far right vertical edge $v_1$ which is identified with the far left vertical edge~$v_1$.
 This is a $b$-gate, as it is clear that a geodesic that reaches the far right vertical edge $v_1$ continues from the corresponding point on the far left vertical edge~$v_1$, and in doing so, passes from the right square to the left square.